The Coleman Company made a demonstration lamp (left)

 This L427 Quick-Lite was also made for the US Forest Service

-but has USFS stippled into the fount rather than embossed.
+but has USFS stippled into the fount guided by a stencil

 Coleman kerosene lanterns, Model 234 (one mantle, 175 cp) on the left,